ILLiad User Guide

 What if I forget my password?

-A link on the user logon page will allow users to receive via e-mail a new password which they can later change.
+A link on the user logon page will allow users to receive a new password via e-mail.
+The password may be changed at any time.

 Will I be able to see all my requests when I look at my request history?

 Yes.
-You will see all current and past requests which you have placed.
+You will see all current and past requests in your account.

 What about overdue items?

 The due date for items will be printed on the accompanying book strap.
 The item must be returned on or before the due date.
-If you request a renewal of a book it must be placed before the due date.
+If you request a renewal of a book, the request must be placed before the due date.

 What do the ILLiad status messages mean?